|A newspaper published the above photograph around 1900 (copyright expired)

 Jacob Ruppert would not live to see Prohibition enacted.
 On May 25, 1915 he died in the mansion with his entire family around him.
 His more than $6 million estate was divided among the family; with Jacob, Jr. receiving the mansion while Anna had life-long rights to live there.

 Jacob, Jr. was now the head of the Jacob Ruppert Brewery, which was putting out 2 million barrels of beer a year.
-He was also the owner of the New York American Ball Club.
+He was also the owner of the New York American Ball Club, known as the New York Yankees two years later.

 Yankee Stadium has long been nicknamed The House That Ruth Built.
 And while Babe Ruth may have been responsible for making the Yankees champions, it was, of course, Jacob Ruppert, Jr. who built the new stadium.
 On April 1, 1922 he announced that after 18 months of negotiations, he had finally succeeded in having two Bronx streets closed to accommodate the site of the structure.